 - Cuts into your savings – Unless you've been planning to buy for a long time, you might not have enough money saved up for a large down payment.
 Ideally, you don't want to empty or compromise your savings and lose the safety net it provides.

 - You might not have time to save – At the same time, most people need a vehicle to go about their lives.
 Many buyers don't have the time to save up for a down payment in advance because the need for a car is often immediate.

 - You can't use the money elsewhere – You won't be able to use the money for any other purpose you had in mind.
 This can be a tough pill to swallow in the short term, despite the many long-term advantages a large down payment offers.

 If you're dealing with poor credit, it doesn't have to stop you from being able to finance a car, but it can mean a down payment is required to get approved.
 Bad credit auto lenders typically require a minimum down payment of $1,000 or 10% of a car's selling price, whichever is less.
-You can even trade-in your old car to help meet this requirement.
+In most cases, you can even trade in your old car to help meet this requirement.

 Of course, this is just the typical minimum amount required.
 All else being equal, the more you put down, the greater your chances of getting approved are, while it lowers the overall cost of financing, which is a win-win.

 You'll be better off in the long run with a larger down payment, but your ideal down payment has to take your budget and savings into account.
 We suggest you shoot for the most you can afford – especially if you're dealing with bad credit – without putting your savings in jeopardy.
 Make sure to weigh the pros and cons of a large down payment, look at your budget and finances closely, and plan ahead.